Edit this wiki page Follow

 • Link - The protagonist of the game whose latest incarnation sees him as a train conductor.

-• Niko - A surviving member of the original pirates, he is now over 100 years old and narrates the game's prologue.
+• Niko - A surviving member of Tetra's original pirate gang, he is now over 100 years old and narrates the game's prologue.

 • Alfonzo - Link's mentor in the Royal Railway.
 He is a great swordsman and train engineer.
 A descendant of the original pirates.